JupiterEthan/GCRN-complex/README.md

 # Learning Complex Spectral Mapping with Gated Convolutional Recurrent Networks for Monaural Speech Enhancement

 This repository provides an implementation of the gated convolutional recurrent network (GCRN) for monaural speech enhancement, developed in ["Learning complex spectral mapping with gated convolutional recurrent networks for monaural speech enhancement"](https://web.cse.ohio-state.edu/~wang.77/papers/Tan-Wang.taslp20.pdf), IEEE/ACM Transactions on Audio, Speech, and Language Processing, vol. 28, pp. 380-390, 2020.
+The paper proposed to perform complex spectral mapping with the GCRN, which is an extension of the CRN designed in ["A convolutional recurrent neural network for real-time speech enhancement"](https://web.cse.ohio-state.edu/~wang.77/papers/Tan-Wang1.interspeech18.pdf), Proceedings of Interspeech, pp. 3229-3233, 2018.
+An implementation of the original CRN is provided [here](https://github.com/JupiterEthan/CRN-causal).

 ## Installation
 The program is developed using Python 3.7.